 Solar energy systems that are leased by an end-use customer or provide electricity to an end-use customer under a power purchase agreement (PPA) are eligible for NSHP funding if the lease agreement or PPA is executed and has a start date on or after July 1, 2009.
 Lease agreements and PPAs that are executed or have a start date before July 1, 2009, are not eligible for funding even though the system may have been installed after this date.
-Lease agreements and PPAs must have an initial term of no less than 10 years and must provide the lessee or customer the following options at the end of the initial term of the agreement:
+Lease agreements and PPAs must have an initial term of no less than 10 years and must provide the lessee or customer the following option at the end of the initial term of the agreement:

-- 1) Renew the agreement.

-- 2) Purchase the system.

-- 3) Remove the system at no cost to the lessee or customer.
+• Remove the system at no cost to the lessee or customer.

+Any other options provided to the lessee or customer, such as the option to renew the agreement or purchase the system, should be clearly described in the lease agreement or PPA.
 In addition, lease agreements and PPAs must demonstrate that the NSHP funding benefits the end-use customer by reducing the lease payments for the system or the cost of electricity produced by the system.
 For a lease agreement or PPA to show the NSHP funding benefits the end-use customer, the lease agreement or PPA must include express provisions showing the cost to the end-use customer without the NSHP funding and the reduced cost to the end-use customer with the NSHP funding.

 The NSHP incentive amount requested when claiming payment (as estimated by the CECPV Calculator) may exceed the NSHP funding amount identified in the lease agreement or PPA by up to 10 percent of the amount listed in the lease agreement or PPA.
-If the NSHP incentive amount requested when claiming payment exceeds the NSHP funding amount identified in the lease agreement or PPA by more than 10 percent of the amount listed in the lease agreement or PPA, a revised lease agreement, PPA, or addendum to the lease agreement or PPA listing the correct incentive amount must be provided to the program administrator to claim the higher NSHP incentive amount.
+If the NSHP incentive amount requested when claiming payment exceeds the NSHP funding amount identified in the lease agreement or PPA by more than 10 percent of the amount listed in the lease agreement or PPA, a revised lease agreement, PPA, or addendum to the lease agreement or PPA listing the correct incentive amount must be provided to the Energy Commission to claim the higher NSHP incentive amount.

-For the first five years of the lease or PPA, the lessor (in the case of a lease) or owner of the solar energy system (in the case of a PPA) shall provide an annual status report to the program administrator on the operation of the NSHP-funded solar energy system.
-The annual status report shall address agreements executed through December 31 of each year, be submitted to the program administrator no later than January 31 of each year, and shall include the following information for each system:
+For the first five years of the lease or PPA, the lessor (in the case of a lease) or owner of the solar energy system (in the case of a PPA) shall provide an annual status report to the Energy Commission on the operation of the NSHP-incentivized solar energy system.
+The annual status report shall address agreements executed through December 31 of each year, be submitted to the Energy Commission no later than January 31 of each year, and shall include the following information for each system:

-- 1) Date that the agreement was fully executed and the start date of the agreement - 2) Operational status of the system

-3) Status of the agreement and, if status has changed, date of change and reason for the change.
+- 1) Date that the agreement was fully executed and the start date of the agreement - 2) Operational status of the system - 3) Status of the agreement and, if status has changed, date of change and reason for the change.
 (Status changes primarily include change in lessee or customer, system purchase, termination of agreement, and system removal.)